Symbols of Islam: History

 Early Islamic armies and caravans flew simple solid-coloured flags (generally black or white) for identification purposes, with the exception of the Young Eagle of Muḥammad, which had the shahada inscribed upon it.
 In later generations, the Muslim leaders continued to use a simple black, white, or green flag with no markings, writings, or symbolism on it.
-The Umayyads fought under white and gold banners.
+The Umayyads fought under white and green banners.
 The Abbasids chose black (blue) and fought with black banners.
 The Fatimids used a green standard, as well as white.
-The Saudi Emirate of Diriyah used a white and green flag with the shahada emblazoned on it.
-Various countries in the Persian Gulf have red flags.
+The Saudi Emirate of Diriyah used a white and green flag with the shahadah emblazoned on it.
+Various countries in the Persian Gulf have red flags, as red represents nationalism.
 The four Pan-Arab colours, white, black, green and red, dominate the flags of Arab states.